timoteewo404/timoteewo404/README.md

 - 🤝 I’m looking for groups with **finding projects to contribute to!**

-- 💬 Ask me about **open source, web development, Aurdino and graphics design**
+- 💬 Ask me about **open source, web development, Robotics and graphics design**

 - 📫 Reach me out at **cheotim66@gmail.com**